Marko Grujić: Loan to Cardiff City

 On 17 January 2018, Grujić joined Championship side Cardiff City on loan for the remainder of the 2017–18 season.
 He made his debut for the club three days later, playing in a 0–0 draw with Sheffield Wednesday.
 Grujić's first goal for Cardiff came in a 2–1 home victory over Barnsley on 6 March 2018, scoring from range just after the start of the second half.

 Loan to Hertha BSC

 On 19 August 2018, Grujić joined Bundesliga club Hertha BSC on a one-year loan.
 He scored his first goal for the club on 8 December, netting the only goal in a 1–0 win over Eintracht Frankfurt.
 Hertha coach Pal Dardai hailed Grujić as "by far the best midfielder at Hertha Berlin in 20 years".

 On 1 July 2019, his loan deal was extended for a second season, with a reported loan fee of £2 million.

 Return to Liverpool

 On 25 September 2020, Grujić started in the EFL Cup tie against Lincoln winning 7–2 and scored a goal.

 Porto

 On 6 October 2020, Grujić joined Portuguese club Porto on a season-long loan.
 On 20 July 2021, Porto made his deal permanent for a transfer worth £10,5 million and a 10% sell-on clause.

+AEK Athens

+On 2 September 2025, Grujić moved to Super League Greece club AEK Athens.
+He was part of the team which achieved the league title in the 2025–26 season.

+Levski Sofia

+On 15 August 2026, Grujić signed a one-year contract, with an option for another year, with Bulgarian First League club Levski Sofia.